-The College P&T policy is posted at https://policy.ku.edu/CLAS/promotion-tenure.
+The College's P&T policy is posted at https://policy.ku.edu/CLAS/promotion-tenure.

-The information given below about external evaluation letters should be noted by department chairs and the following three groups of faculty members:
+The information given below about external evaluation letters should be noted by department chairs and the following four groups of faculty members:

-For any faculty member in any of these three groups, the department chair should soon begin the process of identifying potential external evaluators.
+For any faculty member in any of these four groups, the department chair should soon begin the process of identifying potential external reviewers.
 The following documents govern this process:

-- Faculty Development P&T website (http://facultydevelopment.ku.edu/pt-general-information), document called "External Evaluation Guidelines for P&T Review"
+- Faculty Affairs P&T website (https://facultyaffairs.ku.edu/promotion-and-tenure), document called "External Evaluation Guidelines for P&T Review"

 - “Promotion and Tenure Procedures for the College of Liberal Arts & Sciences” (http://policy.ku.edu/CLAS/promotion-tenure), specifically section III, “Preparation of Unit Recommendations”; then see part B, “Process for Obtaining Evaluation Letters from External Reviewers”

 Please note that step 2 of the “Process for Obtaining Evaluation Letters from External Reviewers” states that lists of proposed external reviewers must be submitted to the Dean’s Office for approval, must be submitted by April 15, and may be submitted early.
 The lists should be submitted to Senior Associate Dean Ben Eggleston at email@example.com, and early submission is encouraged.